rwpenney/santp/README.md

-santp is a simple [Android](https://developer.android.com/index.html) application for obtaining accurate wall-clock time using the Network Time Protocol ([NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol)).
+santp is a simple [Android](https://developer.android.com/index.html) application for obtaining semi-accurate wall-clock time using the Network Time Protocol ([NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol)).
 This allows a mobile phone to estimate the offset between